Skip navigation

 1. Wholesale (towards the aggregator)

-2. Subscription (towards the subscriber)
+2. Wholesale (towards the enterprise)

 3. Pay-per-use (towards the enterprise)